 Get Your Expenses Covered as an Au Pair

 If you want to study abroad to learn French but don't want or need a degree, you may want to consider becoming an au pair in France.
-Au pairs can be up to 30 years old and visit France as a sponsored worker, typically with some sort of exchange program.
+Au pairs can be up to 30 years old and visit France as a sponsored worker, typically with an exchange program.

 Au pairs in France must work no more than 30 hours per week and receive a room, transit card, and a small monthly stipend -- a definite help with your budget.
 Families are also required to pay for 10 hours of weekly French language classes for their au pairs, who must take the classes during their stay and prove enrollment to keep their visa.